 The college is finally going to put a community garden on campus!
 Staff, faculty, community members, and students alike have desired a shared space to plant to their heart’s content.
 At the beginning of last year, a google form was sent out to the public through Daily Messages, the ZC newsletter, and emails, etc. The form got around 90 responses in favor of the community garden project–a significant portion of respondents even stated interest in having a plot of their own!
 The excitement around the project led to a funding request being submitted (and approved!) and initiated the search for the best location.
 Community members were also asked if they had a personal interest in helping the garden become a reality through joining a group of people dedicated to figuring it out.

-Currently, there are two gardens on campus that are both student run; Parsons Garden and the ‘66 Environmental Center Garden.
+Currently, there are two gardens on campus that are both managed by students: Parsons Garden and the ‘66 Environmental Center Garden.
 Although people are free to pick the produce grown in these places, neither of them have the option for people to plant their own plots.
 The proposed garden is intentionally open to students, faculty, staff, and Williamstown community members, which will create more opportunity for interaction among all groups.

 The location for the community garden needed to be spacious enough to hold several plots.
 There were three locations that were heavily considered; behind Dodd, next to the ‘62 Center for Theatre and Dance parking garage, and behind Poker Flats.
 Dodd was too narrow and wouldn’t allow enough sunlight.
 The parking garage had a habit of getting too wet and mucky when it rained.
 Thus, there was one clear winner.
 Poker Flats would be the location for the proposed community garden.